DmitriBoulanger/samples/elk/logstash/logstash-0/README.md

 ###Optional Kibana-based Monitor

-Copy the file **Log4JMonitor-test.json** from  *src/main/scripts/* into the Kibana directory <HOME>src/app/dashboards/ and then use the following link to monitor test-events
+Copy the file **Log4JMonitor-test.json** from *src/main/scripts/* into the directory *<Kibana-HOME>src/app/dashboards/* and then use the below link to monitor test-events

 [http://localhost:9200/_plugin/kibana3/src/index.html#/dashboard/file/Log4jMonitor-test.json](http://localhost:9200/_plugin/kibana3/src/index.html#/dashboard/file/Log4jMonitor-test.json)

-Another way is to install the Log4JMonitor from the GitHub-Gist
+Another way is to install the Log4JMonitor from the GitHub.Gist

 [https://gist.github.com/DmitriBoulanger/2803b71ae2a5d6bcd15f](https://gist.github.com/DmitriBoulanger/2803b71ae2a5d6bcd15f)

 To do that, start default Kibana and use *Load/Advanced/Gist* menu to install the above

-**Note:** The browser should support HTML5
+*Note:* The browser should support HTML5, e,g.
+FireFox

 ###Maven features
 This Maven-project a leaf.
-It inherits most of all its resources from the parent.
+It inherits most of all its basic resources from the parent.
 Special resources are:

 - logstash-api